refinedev/refine/documentation/tutorial/ui-libraries/crud-components/ant-design/react-router/index.md

 ## Edit View

 The `<Edit />` component is a wrapper component for edit pages.
 The design and the usage is similar to the `<Create />` component.
-Additionally it includes the `<RefreshButton />` and `<DeleteButton />` at its header.
+Additionally, it includes the `<RefreshButton />` and `<DeleteButton />` at its header.
 You can always provide more features and elements by passing customizing the component.

 Try to update your `src/edit-product.tsx` file with the following lines: